uncefact/project-crm/website/docs/pilots/CRM-requirements.md

 ### Vocabulary Mapping

-Requirements for mapping of criteria between standards and to UN vocabulary.
+Requirements for mapping of criteria between standards and UN vocabulary.

 ## Legal and Ethical Constraints